Christian Inpatient Rehab

 Substance abuse disorders can impact almost anyone of any age, race, location or income level, and being Christian doesn’t make you immune to drugs or addiction disorders.
 Medical science is still working to understand addiction, but we do know that drugs and other substances work chemically within the body.
 Those changes can make your body dependent on substances, and while some people might be more susceptible because of history or genetics, anyone can fall prey to the disease of addiction.

 Christians often tell one another that coming to Jesus and praying can get you out of addiction.
 While the Roman road to Salvation is very true, and “there is now no condemnation for those who are in Christ Jesus” (Romans 8:1), it’s important to remember that salvation is not the same as a drug-free lifestyle.

 Even as a Christian, you might need professional help overcoming drug use and seeking a life free of drugs.
-If you are dealing with the addiction cycle or you can’t stop using drugs on your own, don’t keep praying and waiting to hear from God.
-He might have already sent you help – this might be your option for help.
+If you are dealing with the cycle of addiction or you can’t stop using drugs on your own, while you may be praying and waiting on him, he may have already sent you help – this might be your option for help.
 Call us now at (844) 402-3605 to find out how you can begin your road to recovery.

 Christian residential drug and alcohol treatment

 The Road to Freedom offers an inpatient program that includes a variety of treatment options.
 Depending on what drugs you are struggling with, you might start with a medically assisted detox that helps you stop using substances safely and more comfortably than you could on your own.
 Counseling, therapy, and other treatment methods also ensure you can approach your addiction with a comprehensive plan.